SwarmBots/swarmbots.github.com/_posts/2013-05-07-master-control-program.md

 	// Start connection to MongoDB.
 Make sure your environment variables have been configured.
 	MongoClient.connect(process.env.SWARMBOTS_MONGO_URI, function (err, db){

+> Next, we will use Rem.js to connect to twitter and open a stream.
+> We want to configure the stream to filter out a keyword that we will listen for and intercept.
+> For our purposes, we will be listening for the use of the word 'SwarmBots.'
+> Everytime the stream finds a relevant tweet, it gets collected by our Carrier until the full text has been received.
+> Then, we pass the tweet off into our control system.

 	  // Create Twitter API, prompting for key/secret. var tw = rem.connect('twitter.com', 1).configure({
 	    'key': process.env.TW_SWARMBOTS_KEY,